saumyap24/aws-solutions-architect-associate-notes/CloudFront/cloudfront.md

 ---
 ## Lambda@Edge
 ---
-- Lambda@Edge functions are used to override the behaviour of request and responses
+- Lambda@Edge functions are used to override the behavior of request and responses
-- The 4 Avaialaible Edge FUnctions
+- The 4 Available Edge Functions
     1. Viewer Request
         - When CloudFront receives a request from a Viewer
     2. Origin request
-        - Before CLoudFRont forwards a request to the origin
+        - Before CLoudFront forwards a request to the origin
     3. Origin response
         - When cloudfront receives a response from the origin
     4. Viewer response
-        - Before CLoudFroont returns the response to the viewer
+        - Before CLoudFront returns the response to the viewer

     <img src="../images/CloudFront/lambda.jpg" width="47%"/>